 It's a little farther out of the city, but definitely worth it since you've probably never seen anything like this temple complex.
 Right next to each other are three different temples: a large, nine-tier one all in gold, a white rectangle one with beautiful carvings along every side of it, and finally a huge Buddha that at first looks like just a statue but for a small fee you can actually go inside and take an elevator all the way to the top and look out on the valley below through the window in the center of Buddha's forehead.

 At the base of the Buddha, you can sometimes find a monk who is seated and will give blessings to all who want one.
 You'll just kneel in front of him, he'll sprinkle water on you, and then give you a bracelet of wooden beads.
-Quite the memorable experience.
+Quite a memorable experience.
 And the huge, whitewashed dragons that line the steps leading to the Buddha?
 Breathtaking!

 Address: 553, 57100, Thailand